software-students-spring2025/2-web-app-msje/README.md

 - Create, edit, and delete posts
 - Add comments to posts
 - Search functionality to find posts by title, content, or username
+- Users can login to have the capability to create, edit, delete, and add comments
+- Users can create an account to login
-- Responsive design for mobile and desktop
+- Responsive design for mobile application
 - Support for both MongoDB and mock database for development

 ## Steps to Run the Software